 Hopefully, this will take care of any minor bugs that were causing the music issue.
-When the device boots back up you need to pair it up with your mobile phone and link the Google Play music account.
+When the device boots back up, you need to pair it up with your mobile phone and link the Google Play Music account.

 - Customer Support

-If the issue persists then the only thing you can do at this point is to ask Google support to help you out.
+If the issue persists, then the only thing you can do at this point is to ask Google support to help you out.
 Explain all the relevant details of your issue and wait for them to respond.

 Once they can identify your specific issue, they will guide you through each step of the troubleshooting process.
 So, just send the Google support team an email and ask for their help.